-Pine (2019) has estimated that the potential for the most injurious effects-the onset of temporary threshold shifts (TTS) or permanent threshold shifts (PTS)-are unlikely to occur for all three for the different marine mammal groups of interest4.
-Using a new custom-approach5, Pine (2019) also estimated potential distances from the dredger that low level behavioural responses (e.g. minor changes in swimming direction / speed, surface intervals, respiration rates, vocalisation behaviours) and moderate level behavioural responses (e.g. moderate to extensive changes in swimming direction / speed, surface intervals, respiration rates, cessation of vocalisations) may occur for the species of interest (Table 3).
-As expected, the probability of a behavioural response (either low or moderate) occurring will increase as an individual animal gets closer to the dredge vessel.
-These distances are compared to the more generic 120 dB re 1 μPa rms threshold applied by NOAA (2011) that has been used previously in lieu of species' specific data for behavioural impacts (see Appendix 3).
+Pine (2020b) has estimated that the potential for the most injurious effects-the onset of temporary threshold shifts (TTS) or permanent threshold shifts (PTS)-are unlikely to occur for all three for the different marine mammal groups of interest5.
+Using a new custom approach6, Pine (2020b) also estimated potential distances from the dredger that low level behavioural responses7 and moderate level behavioural responses8 may occur for the species of interest (Table 3).
+As expected, the probability of a behavioural response (either low or moderate) occurring varies by species (e.g. from 400 m to just over a kilometre) and increases as an individual animal gets closer to the dredge vessel.
+These distances are compared to the more generic 120 dB re 1 μPa rms threshold applied by NOAA (2011) that has been used previously in lieu of species-specific data for behavioural impacts (see Appendix 3).

-Pine (2019) also calculated distances from the dredger where the associated noises might interfere or prevent an animal from hearing natural acoustic signals (e.g. members of the same species trying to communicate across particular frequencies / levels while in proximity of the operating dredge).
+Pine (2020b) also calculated distances from the dredger where the associated noises might interfere or prevent an animal from hearing natural acoustic signals (e.g. members of the same species trying to communicate across particular frequencies / levels while in proximity of the operating dredge).
 The estimated reductions in an animal's listening space (e.g. volume of ocean around an individual) as it approaches a dredger are listed in Table 3 and illustrated in Appendix 3.
-For all species (Bryde's whale, orca, bottlenose dolphin and NZ fur seal), the greatest risk of reduction to their listening space (> 75%) would be limited to within a 70 m radius from the dredge vessel when in operation.
+For all species (Bryde's whale, orca, bottlenose dolphin and NZ fur seal), the greatest risk of reduction to their listening space (> 75%) would be limited to within a 20 m or less from the dredge vessel when in operation (Table 3).

-4 Based on NOAA (2018) safe distance method that "allows one to determine the distance that receiver would have to remain in order to not exceed some predetermined exposed threshold".
+5 Based on NOAA (2018) safe distance method that 'allows one to determine the distance that receiver would have to remain in order to not exceed some predetermined exposed threshold'.

-5 This method is based on the specified does-response function and behavioural thresholds from Joy et al. (2019) and uses the categories of 'low' and 'moderate' behavioural responses as suggested by NOAA (2018); limited behavioural response data of bowhead whales and killer whales to underwater noises in the North Hemisphere.
+6 This method is based on the specified dose-response function and behavioural thresholds from Joy et al. (2019) and uses the categories of 'low' and 'moderate' behavioural responses as suggested by NOAA (2018); limited behavioural response data of bowhead whales and killer whales to underwater noises in the North Hemisphere.